f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/live-update/Readme.md

 ## 2. Checking for Updates and Installing Them

-Start checking for updates and pushing them to all the instances by running the following command:
+Start checking for updates of Attack Signatures, Bot Signatures and Threat Campaigns and pushing them all to the instances by running the following command:

 ```bash
 ansible-playbook playbooks/site.yml